 B. Private Company

-Key Features of Private Companies:
+Key Features of Private Company:

-- Restrictions on transferring shares.
+- Restrictions on share transfers.

 Recent Changes in Removal of Paid-Up Capital Requirement: Earlier, there was a requirement for private companies to have a minimum paid-up capital of ₹1 lakh, but this requirement has been removed under the Companies (Amendment) Act, 2015.